 - Go to Settings.
 To do this, press the home button on your remote and then press the right directional until the gear icon is highlighted.
 Finally, press the down button on your remote to open Settings.

-- Select My Fire TV.
-You will have to scroll to the right to find this option.
-If you have an older Fire Stick, it may be labeled as “Device” or “System” instead.
+- Then select My Fire TV.
+If you have an older Fire Stick, it may be labeled as Device or System instead.

-- Hit Select on your remote.
+- Next, Select on your remote.
 Once you do this, your TV will power off.

-- Wait for updates to be installed.
-You will see a message on your screen that says your device is installing the software.
+- Wait for your Fire TV Stick to update.
+You should see a message on your screen that says your Fire Stick is installing the update.

-- Installing the update will take from 5-15 minutes, depending on your internet connection.
+Installing a Fire Stick update might take up to 5-15 minutes, depending on the speed of your internet connection.

 Updating your software will help resolve error messages on your Fire TV device.
-If you still experience issues, learn how to pair your Fire Stick, with our previous article here.
+If you still experience issues, check out our previous guide on how to pair your Fire Stick.